SIW22/Whip-It/README.md

-# Whip It!
+# Project #Zero: The Game

 ### Overview

-A DEVO inspired board game for one or two players using random progression and event cards that require resolution to continue.
+A board game for one or two players using random progression and event cards that require resolution to continue.
 First player to reach the end space wins.
-Whip it!

 ---